 PMCID: all published articles receive a PMCID

-Neuroepidemiology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Neuroepidemiology welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Neuroepidemiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.